Sunny Day Spray

 Tamanu oil (Calophyllum inophyllum), Sesame oil (Sesamum indicum), Emu (Dromaius novaehollandiae), Avocado (Persea americana) carrier oils with Lavender (Lavendula angustifolia) and Carrot Seed (Daucus carota) essential oils

-Pregnancy/Lactation?
+Pregnancy/Breastfeeding?
 Tisserand/Young note that Carrot Seed oil may interfere with gestation: "On the basis of Chinese research, we advise avoidance of carrot seed oil during pregnancy.
 However the quantities of essential oil used were very high, and an NOAEL for reproductive toxicity may yet be established."
 Consider using Sunshiny Day Spray.

 This effective Sunny Day Spray may be applied as needed depending on the length of time in the sun and exposure to water.
 It may also be beneficial for sunburns.

 Spray into palm and apply over the body as desired.
 Avoid the eyes.
 We suggest that Sunny Day Spray be applied frequently or at least every couple of hours and before and after swimming.
 We make no claims as to it being water-proof or even a sun "screen," but offer it as a skin-nourishing and safe alternative to toxic sunscreens.